dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 For an example of a similar converter that handles open generic properties, see the [built-in converter for key-value pairs](https://github.com/dotnet/runtime/blob/master/src/libraries/System.Text.Json/src/System/Text/Json/Serialization/Converters/JsonValueConverterKeyValuePair.cs).

-For more information, see issues [38569](https://github.com/dotnet/corefx/issues/38569) and [38163](https://github.com/dotnet/corefx/issues/38163) in the dotnet/corefx GitHub repository.
+For more information, see issue [38569](https://github.com/dotnet/corefx/issues/38569) in the dotnet/corefx GitHub repository.

 ## Specify constructor to use